UEi Test Instruments CD100A Combustible Gas Leak Detector

 Description

-• DETECTS MULTIPLE GASES - Identify acetone, ammonia, butane, methane, and more with ease.
+• PRECISION DETECTION ACROSS 7 GASES - Detect acetone, ammonia, butane, methane, natural gas, LPG, and jet fuel with confidence.

 Specifications